What is the project about?

 We are working with local communities to improve habitats for reptiles, amphibians, and wider wildlife through the creation of Neighbourhood Wildlife Corridors.
 These corridors are being created by working with people to build homes for wildlife in urban areas, with the aim of providing green stepping stones for nature between the larger green spaces across Walsall.

-We also aim to educate community members about their local heritage, relating the history and geology of Walsall to the species that live here now as well as to the species that used to live here in the past.
+We also want to share knowledge with community members about their local heritage, relating the history and geology of Walsall to the species that live here now and the species that used to live here in the past.

 What are we doing?